A Korn-type inequality in SBD for functions with small jump sets: Introduction

 To our knowledge the first inequality of this kind, i.e., also involving an estimate on $\nabla u$, has been presented in \cite{here}, which is the preprint version of the present paper.
 Subsequently, the result has been extended to the critical exponent $p=2$ in \cite{Conti-Iurlano:15.2}.
 However, as the proof techniques are quite different, we believe that also the present article may be interesting for the community.

-As an application we discuss that Theorem \ref{th: mainkorn} together with an approximation result shows that $SBD^2$ functions have bounded variation outside an arbitrarily small exceptional set of finite perimeter (see Theorem \ref{th: appl} below).
-Hereby we give another contribution to the relation between SBV and SBD functions which appears to go in a slightly different direction than the results presented in \cite{Conti-Iurlano:15}.
-We note that this statement does not immediately follow from the main theorem since a bound on $\nabla u$ does not automatically ensure that $u$ has bounded variation due to the fact that an equivalent of Alberti's rank one property in BV (see \cite{Alberti:93}) is not known in BD.
+As an application, we discuss that Theorem \ref{th: mainkorn} together with an approximation result shows that $SBD^2$ functions have bounded variation outside an arbitrarily small exceptional set of finite perimeter (see Theorem \ref{th: appl} below).
+Hereby we give another contribution to the relation between $SBV$ and $SBD$ functions which appears to go in a slightly different direction than the results presented in \cite{Conti-Iurlano:15}.
+We note that this statement does not immediately follow from the main theorem since a bound on $\nabla u$ does not automatically ensure that $u$ has bounded variation.

-Similarly as the previously mentioned results \cite{Chambolle-Conti-Francfort:2014, Friedrich:15-1} or the SBV Poincar\'e inequality (cf. \cite{DeGiorgiCarrieroLeaci:1989}), Theorem \ref{th: mainkorn} establishes an estimate only for functions whose jump set is small with respect to the size of the domain.
-Indeed, for larger jump sets the body may be separated into different parts of comparable size (cf. \cite{Chambolle-Giacomini-Ponsiglione:2007, Friedrich:15-2, Friedrich-Schmidt:15} for related problems).
-In the general case we expect a `piecewise Korn inequality' to hold, i.e. the body may be broken into different sets and on each connected component the distance of the displacement field from a certain infinitesimal rigid motion can be controlled.
+Similarly as the previously mentioned results \cite{Chambolle-Conti-Francfort:2014, Friedrich:15-1} or the $SBV$ Poincar\'e inequality \cite{DeGiorgiCarrieroLeaci:1989}, Theorem \ref{th: mainkorn} establishes an estimate only for functions whose jump set is small with respect to the size of the domain.
+Indeed, for larger jump sets the body may be separated into different parts of comparable size (cf. \cite{Chambolle-Giacomini-Ponsiglione:2007, Friedrich:15-2, Friedrich-Schmidt:15, FriedrichSolombrino} for related problems).
+In the general case, we expect a `piecewise Korn inequality' to hold, i.e. the body may be broken into different sets and on each connected component the distance of the displacement field from a certain infinitesimal rigid motion can be controlled.
 We defer the analysis of this problem, for which Theorem \ref{th: mainkorn} is a key ingredient, to a subsequent work \cite{Friedrich:15-4}.